leumasme/npm-typescript-package-template/README.md

 - [ ] Exclude browser types by adding `lib: ["ES2015"]` to your `tsconfig.json->compilerOptions`

 ### If you are creating a package for the browser
-- Consider adding a bundler-transpiler (rollup, webpack) to reduce file size and support old browsers
 - ... ?
 (I do not know much about browser packages)